feature extension. WebStorm integrates with Cucumber.js and recognizes features written in Gherkin so you can run Cucumber,js test right from the IDE.

 Monitor test execution in the Test Runner tab of the Run tool window.

-With WebStorm, you can jump between a file and the related test file.
-Navigation from a test result in the Test Runner Tab to the test is also supported.
+With WebStorm, you can jump between a file and the related test file or from a test result in the Test Runner Tab to the test.

-Open the file in the editor and chooseor on the context menu, or just press Ctrl+Shift+T.
+Open the file in the editor and selector from the context menu, or just press Ctrl+Shift+T.